-Publishing 4 $\mu$ m/sec were recorded.
-The resolution limits for the tracer's displacements and speeds recorded in flattened, pancake-like AC cells in Ref. were ~ 0.5 $\mu$ m and ~ 0.5 $\mu$ m/sec, correspondingly.
-As demonstrated in the in vitro motility assay, internal AC organelles (mitochondria, small particles, etc.) move at $\approx 0.4 \ \mu$ m/sec towards the plus end and at $\approx 1.1 \ \mu$ m/sec towards the minus end of the microtubule filaments.
-For the kinesinand dynein-based modes of transport of (membranous) organelles inside AC cells the averaged speeds of $\approx 3.3$ and $\approx 2...3 \ \mu$ m/sec were reported in Ref..
+As mentioned in the Introduction, different motor proteins are abundant on the leading edge of AC cells and in their cytoplasm.
+Myosin, dynein, and kinesin control the properties of microtubulebased motility of various cell organelles (mitochondria, small particles, granules, lysosomes, vesicles, etc.) over a length-scale of several microns.
+For mitochondria, for instance, speeds in a range $\approx 0.5-4 \ \mu$ m/s were recorded.
+The resolution limits for the tracer's displacements and speeds recorded in flattened, pancake-like AC cells in Ref.
+6 were ~0.5 $\mu$ m and ~0.5 $\mu$ m/s, correspondingly.
+As demonstrated in the in vitro motility assay, internal AC organelles (mitochondria, small particles, etc.) move at $\approx 0.4 \ \mu m/s$ toward the plus end and at $\approx 1.1 \ \mu m/s$ toward the minus end of the microtubule filaments.
+For the kinesin- and dynein-based modes of transport of (membranous) organelles inside AC cells, the averaged speeds of $\approx 3.3$ and $\approx 2-3 \mu m/s$ were reported in Ref.
+6.

 The mode of organelle motility in AC cells based on abundant myosin-I motors-bound to and "running" along F-actin filaments-can make an additional, sizable contribution.
-The speed for this mode of transport was reported to be slower, on average $\approx 0.24 \ \mu m/sec^{24}$ (see also Ref.).
-The reported transport speeds clearly depend on the detailed experimental conditions and cellpreparation protocols.
-Therefore, the average instantaneous speeds of (rather large) vacuoles in the range $\approx 0.5 \ \mu m/sec$ we report here are of the same order as the microtubuli-directed traffic speeds for smaller cargos being pulled by different motors, as reported previously.
+The speed for this mode of transport was reported to be slower, on average $\approx 0.24 \ \mu m/s^{24}$ (see also Ref.
+32).
+The reported transport speeds clearly depend on the detailed experimental conditions and cell-preparation protocols.
+Therefore, the average instantaneous speeds of (rather large) vacuoles in the range $\approx 0.5 \ \mu m/s$ we report here are of the same order as the microtubuli-directed traffic speeds for smaller cargos being pulled by different motors, as reported previously.

 We also examine in Fig. 10 the histogram of vacuole radial distances with respect to the center-of-area of the respective AC cell.
-Specifically, we compute the distribution $p\left(r = \sqrt{x^2 + y^2}\right)$ over the entire time-tracks of all relative positions of vacuoles $\{x, y\}$ .
+Specifically, we compute the distribution $p(r = \sqrt{x^2 + y^2})$ over the entire time-tracks of all relative positions of vacuoles {x, y}.
 We find that smaller vacuoles prefer to move closer to the outside/periphery of the cells, as compared to medium and large particles.
-The latter have the peaks of their position distribution function shifted towards the cell center by ~ 5 $\mu$ m.
+The latter have the peaks of their position distribution function shifted toward the cell center by ~5 $\mu$ m.
 Note that in Fig. 10 the positions of vacuole centers are examined and plotted.
 This means that larger particles get also effectively "displaced" from the outer cell membrane purely by excluded-volume interactions.